The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Model

 Consider the Fourier transform of each $f^e(g)$.
 In the case of the CFN-MC model, we can think of the discrete Fourier transform as a simultaneous diagonalization of the transition matrices via a $2 \times 2$ Hadamard matrix.
 Indeed, letting $H = $ gives that

 where $a_1^e = \exp(-2\alpha t_e)$ and $a_0^e = 1$.
-(Although $a_0^e = 1$ for all $e$, it will be useful to think of $a^e_0$ as a free parameter for the following discussion.)
+(Although $a_0^e = 1$ for all $e$, it is useful to think of $a^e_0$ as a free parameter for the following discussion.)
 Note that these values are exactly those obtained by performing the discrete Fourier transform on $f^e$:

-Using these new parameters, the isomorphism of $G$ and $\hat{G}$ and equation (\ref{eqn:transformafterroot}), we can see that
+Using these new parameters, the isomorphism of $\Z_2$ and $\hat{\Z}_2$ and equation (\ref{eqn:transformafterroot}), we can see that

 where $i(e)$ denotes the sum in $\Z_2$ of the group elements at all leaves descended from $e$.
 Note that this is, in fact, a monomial parametrization, as desired.